Hewlett-Packard Israel

 Hewlett-Packard Israel (היולט-פקארד ישראל) offers products of hardware, technology, and services to consumers, businesses, and public administration.
 The company offers machinery, printers, digital imaging devices such as cameras and scanners, netbooks, laptops, workstations, electronic devices and devices for connection to the Internet.
 HP Israel was founded in 1998, and is headquartered in Ra'anana, Israel.
-HP Israel is a subsidiary of the US company Hewlett-Packard.
+HP Israel is a subsidiary of the US company HP Inc.

 Controversy

 Cooperation with the IDF

 HP Israel has provided services and advanced technology to the Israel Defense Forces, including the administration of the electronic infrastructure of the Israeli Navy.
 HP Israel, has supplied the Basel system to the Israeli Ministry of Defense, and has taken over its development, installation, and maintenance on the ground.
 The Basel access and control system is a system of biometric sensors.
 This system is installed in the Israeli military checkpoints, which are on the border with the Gaza Strip and in the West Bank.